Can Science Disprove God? What Judaism, Christianity, and Islam Say

 Christianity

-Paul's letter to the Romans insists on God's truthfulness even when every human claim fails: "let God be true, but every man a liar" Romans 3:4.
-This verse has been used by theologians like Karl Barth (1886–1968) to argue that human intellectual systems — including scientific ones — are fallible and cannot serve as the final court of appeal over divine revelation.
+Paul's letter to the Romans insists that God's truthfulness stands even when every human account fails: 'let God be true, but every man a liar' Romans 3:4.
+This verse has been used by Reformed theologians like Cornelius Van Til (1895–1987) to argue that human reason, including scientific reason, is always operating within a framework it didn't create and can't step outside of to evaluate God neutrally.

 Islam